 Always create a full back up of your site before installing, upgrading or deleting plugins, in case something goes wrong and you need to recover data or restore your site.

-To delete a plugin, go to your main menu and click on Plugins > Installed Plugins …
+To remove a plugin, go to your admin menu and choose Plugins > Installed Plugins …

-A complete list of files associated with the plugin selected for deletionwill display on your screen …
+The entire list of files belonging to the plugin selected for deletionwill be listed on your screen …

-If you are positively sure about going ahead and deleting the selected plugin, then click on the Yes, Delete these files button …
+If you are absolutely certain that you want to go ahead and delete these plugin files, click on the Yes, Delete these files button …

 Next, select Deactivate from the Bulk Actions drop down menu …